logiquebox/chapter-leads-hub/README.md

 # Chapter Leads Hub 🎖

-OSCA Chapter Leads can use this repository for:
+OSCA Chapter Leads will use this repository for:
 - Discussing and planning chapter activities
 - Requesting help, support or materials from Open Source Community Africa
 - Tracking and talking about the activities you are organizing